microsoft/TeamCloud/docs/Deploy.md

 az tc project-type create -n simple --subscriptions <SUB-ID> --provider github --provider azure.devtestlabs
 ```

-Use `az tc project-type create -h` to see all available arguments and examples.
+> Use `az tc project-type create -h` to see all available arguments and examples.

+## Done

+That's it, you're ready to start using TeamCloud.
+Use `az tc -h` to explore the CLI, or open up your website to work from there.